DruRly/gemrat/README.md

 * Gemrat bundles automatically

 ## Usage
-Add the latest version of a gem to your Gemfile and bundle.
-Formated: (gem 'name', 'version')
+Add the latest version of a gem to your Gemfile and bundle
 <pre>
 $ gemrat gem_name
 </pre>